FlohGro-dev/Draftist/Draftist Instructions.md

 You can assign keyboard shortcuts to the Actions you created to make them easily accessible (none of the Actions in Draftist has a keyboard shortcut assigned to don't conflict with your assignments).

 Please **never** rename the `Draftist` Action (If you do so, no other Action will work anymore).

+## Action Descriptions

+Every Draftist Action contains a short description about its purpose / what it does.
+Due to the big amount of Actions you can also read through all descriptions in the [Action Descriptions](https://github.com/FlohGro-dev/Draftist/blob/main/Action%20Descriptions.md) file.

+## Customizing Actions

+All Draftist Actions work out of the box with no needed configuration from you.
+Especially the more complex and powerful actions allow you to configure the behavior of them in the action steps.
+Read through the corresponding [Action Description](https://github.com/FlohGro-dev/Draftist/blob/main/Action%20Descriptions.md) to find instructions what and how you can configure the Action to your need.

 ## Support Development